shiyukonghui/circuit_sparsity/README.md

 ## Additional Utilities

 - `per_token_viz_demo.py`: minimal examples for token-level visualizations.
+- `clear_cache.py`: deletes locally cached copies of blobstore files (Streamlit/viz caches and the tiktoken cache); run if you need to re-fetch fresh artifacts.

 The project relies on Streamlit, Plotly, matplotlib, seaborn, and torch (see `pyproject.toml` for the full dependency list).